-We collect photos and writings for our website, newsletter, and many promotional purposes.
-If you have any pictures that you would like us to include with your name, please send by e-mail as an attached document.
+We collect photos and writings for our website, blog, and many promotional purposes.
+If you have any pictures that you would like us to include with your name, please send by e-mail as attachments.
+As a Study Abroad Ambassador (recipient of an OSA Grant or Scholarship) you can send us 30 photos for the equivalent of 1 hour of service.

 You should have your transcripts sent to: